 Mistakes in your PR application form can be detrimental to your approval chances.
 To reduce the possibility of an unsuccessful submission, our team of experts will guide you throughout the entire process and ensure one hundred percent accuracy in your submission.

 A successful submission depends on multiple factors.
-In most cases, it is wise for you to wait until you have resided in the country for one to two years before appealing to prove to ICA that you are committed to staying in the city-state for the long haul.
+In most cases, it is wise for you to wait until you have resided in the country for one to two years to prove to ICA that you are committed to staying in the city-state for the long haul.

 The additional paperwork should serve the purpose of highlighting your positive attributes as well as the potential ways you will be able to contribute to the country as a Singapore PR.
-One additional document we recommend you include in your appeal is a cover letter that is written professionally by our team of experts.
+One additional document we recommend you include is a cover letter that is written professionally by our team of experts.

 Consider making your submission as soon as possible, once you satisfy all the eligibility criteria.
 Delaying it may put you at a disadvantage with the high possibility of newer restrictions in place.